r-lib/clock/tests/testthat/_snaps/calendar.md

       calendar_end(x, "millisecond")
     Condition
       Error in `calendar_start_end_checks()`:
       !
-Can't compute the end of a subsecond precision `x` (microsecond) at another subsecond precision (millisecond).
+Can't compute the end of a subsecond precision `x` ("microsecond") at another subsecond precision ("millisecond").

 # `end` must be a calendar